thycotic/dsv-docs/product/index.md

 # Welcome to DevOps Secrets Vault (DSV) Technical Assistance

 This October, DSV has new flags for the update command, changes to the granularity of edits to Secrets data objects, and other refinements.
-[Recent New Features](recent-new-features.md) has the details.
+[New This Month](./support/new-this-month.md) has the details.

 ---